wommy/rd/10w1-publish-workflow-09-30.md

   i dont think going back and editing the past is that good i think i should just move forward with new information

+1936
+-
+  accidently just deleted something think it had to do with vimwiki
+-
+  just reformated RD
+    20q1-3, 10w1-$topic-%M-%D.md